As more staff leave the profession and fewer join, what will differentiate those schools and colleges who attract and retain the best staff?

 Mark Solomons has founded or co-founded 4 different enterprises that have supported over 230,000 students and thousands of leaders, teachers and support staff to raise their performance, confidence and wellbeing.
 He is also co-author of Building Resilience: The 7 Steps to Successful Lives and 5 Steps to Building a School Wide Coaching Culture.

-Mark will be running the ASCL Professional Development event Leading for Outstanding Wellbeing in Leeds on 5 December, and in Oxford on 8 February 2018
+Mark will be running the ASCL Professional Development event Leading for Outstanding Staff Wellbeing in London on 5 February 2019.

 *Staff Wellbeing is Key to School Success.
 A research study into the links between staff wellbeing and school performance (Professor Rob Briner and Dr Chris Dewberry, Department of Organisational Psychology, Birkbeck College in partnership with Worklife Support, 2007)